jburguete/mpcotool/README.md

 >
 > iterations: number of iterations (default 1).

 * *"genetic"*: Genetic algorithm.
-Requires installation of genetic and the following parameters:
+Requires the following parameters:
 > population: number of population.
 >
 > generations: number of generations.